 - General Formula Aid for Reference and Research Library Resources Systems

-Education Law §273 provides formula aid to promote and facilitate resource-sharing activities among academic and special libraries and other types of systems.
-These nine regional systems coordinate the hospital library services program, the medical information services program, the coordinated collection development program for academic libraries, and the regional databases program for libraries in their service area.
+Education Law §273 provides formula aid to promote and facilitate resource-sharing activities among academic and special libraries and public and school library systems.
+These nine regional systems coordinate the hospital library services program, the medical information services program, the coordinated collection development program for academic libraries, and the regional databases program for libraries and library systems of all types in their service area.
 State Aid supports digitization, interlibrary loan, delivery, professional development, automation and other coordinated activities that promote resource sharing and access to information.

 - Coordinated Collection Development Aid for Academic Libraries